NUOJIN/NUOJIN.github.io/_pages/about.md

 Outside of my research, I am passionate about skiing and hiking.
 Living in Colorado bestows me with opportunities to explore some of the most stunning mountains and ski resorts.
 Among them, Big Sky and Snowbird/Alta remain my favorites, despite them both being outside Colorado; (

-**This June, I'll be moving to Seattle, WA, to start working at Google Cloud AI.
-I'm going to miss Colorado.**
+**This June, I'll be moving to Seattle, WA, to start working at Google Cloud AI.**

 News
 ======